joseiram-avd/db-rag-pdf-nov/README.md

 # Databricks PDF-based Retrieval Augmented Generation (RAG) Proof of Concept (PoC) Repo

 ## Intro
-Welcome to the Databricks Retrieval Augmented Generation (RAG) Proof of Concept (PoC) repository.
+Welcome to the Databricks PDF-based Retrieval Augmented Generation (RAG) Proof of Concept (PoC) repository.
 This repository is designed to guide Databricks users through the creation of a fast and efficient RAG PoC based on PDFs that you already have, utilizing the necessary Databricks infrastructure components.
 Inspired by the solution accelerator found at [Databricks Lakehouse AI: Deploy Your LLM Chatbot](https://www.databricks.com/resources/demos/tutorials/data-science-and-ai/lakehouse-ai-deploy-your-llm-chatbot?itm_data=demo_center), this repository brings modifications for enhanced usability, flexibility, and simplicity.

 ## Overview
 This repository enables users to learn how to create and deploy a real-time Q&A chatbot using Databricks' RAG and serverless capabilities.
-By leveraging the DBRX Instruct Foundation Model, users can ensure smart, contextually relevant responses.
-The beauty of this approach lies in its flexibility—the model can be easily swapped out for other models to meet specific needs.
+By leveraging the DBRX Instruct Foundation Model, users can expect smart, contextually relevant responses.
+This repo is highly flexible; the underlying embedding and chat model can be easily swapped out for other models to meet specific needs.

 RAG is a sophisticated technique that enriches the Large Language Model (LLM) prompt with additional, domain-specific context, enabling the model to deliver more accurate answers.
 This method yields impressive results using public models, eliminating the need for deploying and fine-tuning proprietary LLMs.

 ## Features

-1. Flexibility in Parameters: All required parameters can now be adjusted at the beginning of each notebook, offering significant flexiblity and customization
+1. Flexibility in Parameters: All important parameters can now be adjusted at the beginning of each notebook, offering significant flexiblity and customization

-2. Sequential Execution: The process is divided into Step 1 and Step 2 notebooks, which should be run in sequence for optimal results.
+2. Sequential Execution: The process is divided into Step 1 and Step 2 notebooks, which should be run in sequence.

 3. Custom Testing: Users are encouraged to upload their own PDFs to the UC volume to test the solution's effectiveness.